Brian-Pho/Textbook-Notes/_posts/books/2019-04-29-where-good-ideas-come-from.md

 - The network in the brain is similar to a liquid, flexible enough to adapt but rigid enough to preserve.
 - One of the benefits of the agriculture revolution is that it brought people together to share ideas.
 - High density liquid networks make it easier for innovation to happen, but they also store those innovations.
 - A network let's good ideas thrive while killing off bad ideas.
-Natural selection of ideas.
+The natural selection of ideas.
 - However, these networks aren't the same as a hive mind or global brain.
 - Large collectives aren't capable of true innovation due to herd mentality.
 - Networks simply widen the pool of minds that could come up with and share good ideas.